emi80/gene2farm/README.rst

     cd gene2farm
     vagrant up

-The first time the configuration of the VM and the installation of all the software will take some time.
+The configuration of the VM and the installation of all the software will take approximately half hour, depending on your internet connection speed and your computer specifications.
+However, thi is a one-time step that does only need to be repeated if you remove the machine (see `destroy`_).

 VM Usage